 Jesus speaks these tremendous words of peace squarely in the middle of the greatest storm of evil ever to appear on earth.
 Later, we see Paul expressing this kind of peace while writing from a dungeon in Rome.

 This is the peace described in, Philippians 4:7 that "passes understanding."
 There is no logical way to explain the peace received from Christ.

 Verses 28-29: "You heard me say to you, 'I am going away, and I will come to you.'
 If you loved me, you would have rejoiced, because I am going to the Father, for the Father is greater than I. And now I have told you before it takes place, so that when it does take place you may believe."

 Jesus was strengthening and comforting his disciples.
-Here he is telling them that the Father is greater that He is, and that He, Jesus, will be crucified, after that will come His resurrection and ascension to the Father.
-He is telling them so that when it happens they would not be surprised and that they will know where He is, and will believe.
+Attempting to help the disciples to understand He begins by telling them the Father is greater than He, and that He will be crucified, and after that will come His resurrection and ascension to the Father.

 Verse 30: "I will no longer talk much with you, for the ruler of this world is coming.
 He has no claim on me,"

-Here Jesus says that Satan is "the ruler of the world."
-Another similar reference to Satan is found In John 12;31.
+Satan is, "the ruler of the world."
+Another similar reference to Satan is found In John 12:31.

 And our last verse:

 Verse 31: "but I do as the Father has commanded me, so that the world may know that I love the Father.
 Rise, let us go from here."